aryashreep/rsqm/README.md

 ---

+## WHAT IS THE RELATIVE STRENGTH QUANT MODEL (RSQM)?

+The Relative Strength Quant Model (RSQM) is a systematic approach to stock selection that focuses on identifying equities consistently outperforming a benchmark index (Nifty 50).
+It leverages quantitative analysis of price momentum across multiple timeframes to rank stocks by their relative strength.

+### Key Concepts

+- **Relative Strength (RS):**
+   Measures how much a stock has outperformed or underperformed the benchmark index over a specific period.
+RS > 1 indicates outperformance.

+- **Multi-Period Analysis:**
+   RSQM evaluates returns over 30, 90, and 180 days to capture both short-term and medium-term momentum.

+- **RS Score:**
+   An aggregate metric combining relative strength values from all periods, providing a holistic view of a stock’s leadership.

+- **Ranking & Filtering:**
+   Stocks are ranked by RS Score, and only the top performers are selected for the watchlist.

+### Why Use RSQM?

+- **Objective Selection:**
+   Removes emotion and bias from stock picking by relying on data-driven metrics.

+- **Market Leadership:**
+   Focuses on stocks that are not just rising, but outperforming the broader market.

+- **Adaptability:**
+   Can be applied to different universes (Nifty 50, 100, 200, 500) and timeframes.

+- **Ease of Use:**
+   Automates data collection, calculation, and output generation for efficient workflow.

+RSQM is ideal for traders and investors seeking to identify momentum leaders and build watchlists based on proven quantitative methods.

 ## FEATURES

 - **Automated Data Fetching:** Downloads historical price data for all stocks in the Nifty 100 universe and the Nifty 50 index.